Bias robustness of depth estimators in multivariate settings: Introduction

-Section 2 reviews the concept of halfspace depth in various settings: multivariate location and scatter, regression and multivariate regression models.
-Section 3 discusses the importance of maximum asymptotic bias in understanding how the estimator behavior evolves as sample size $n$ becomes sufficiently large.
-By examining the concentration inequalities in \cite {ChenGaoRen2018}, we show that slight variations in the derivation of these inequalities allow us to visualize the maximum bias behavior of the deepest estimators.
-In particular, Section 4 derives the maximum bias function for the deepest scatter matrix estimator introduced by \cite{ChenGaoRen2018} in the case of known location, showing that this estimator shares Tukey's median's asymptotic breakdown point of $1/3$.
-Section 5 deals with two proposals for joint location and scale depth estimation in the univariate location-scale model, comparing their differing breakdown behaviors despite conceptual similarity.
-In Section 6 a simulation analysis is performed including several robust proposals to compare their performance in the presence of contamination, when the location estimator is included.
-All proofs are deferred to the Appendix.
+Section 2 reviews the concept of halfspace depths in several settings: multivariate location and scatter, regression and multivariate regression models.
+Section 3 introduces the concept of maximum asymptotic bias in the different settings treated in Section 2.
+In Section 4 the maximum bias function is derived for the deepest scatter matrix estimator introduced by \cite{ChenGaoRen2018} in the case of known location, showing that this estimator shares Tukey's median's asymptotic breakdown point of $1/3$.
+Section 5 examines the concentration inequalities in \cite{ChenGaoRen2018}, by showing that slight variations in the derivation of these inequalities allow us to visualize the role of the maximum bias in the behavior of the deepest estimators and its effect in the error bounds.
+Section 6 brings the attention to a unified view of halfspace depths through a residual smallness concept.
+Section 7 deals with a Monte Carlo simulation study comparing several robust proposals under contamination when the location estimator is included.
+The impact of including the estimation of the multivariate location is typically avoided in maxbias derivations for scatter matrices because performing a theoretical analysis becomes intractable.
+The proofs of the results are deferred to the Appendix.